classicmarketstore/classicmarketstore.github.io/README.md

-# classicmarketstore.github.io
+# ClassicMarketStore (CMS)
-Organisation's official page
+This is the official GitHub organisation's page for the newely formed [Classic Market Store](https://classicmarket.store)

+## An actual design is coming soon!